Battle of Kolubara: 16–26 November

 The Austro-Hungarians reached the Kolubara on 16 November and launched an assault against Serbian defensive positions there the following day.
-The Serbs managed to force the Austro-Hungarians back, and over the course of the next five days, both armies fought a series of battles under heavy rain and snowfall.
+The Serbs managed to force the Austro-Hungarians back, and for the next five days, both armies fought a series of battles under heavy rain and snowfall.
 Both sides suffered heavy casualties, with a large number of soldiers succumbing to frostbite and hypothermia.

-The Austro-Hungarian assault began at Lazarevac, a strategically-located town just south of Belgrade whose capture would have given them access to the Mladenovac railway line and the ability to outflank the Serbian forces holding the road to Belgrade.
-Further south, the Austro-Hungarians attacked the Serbian 1st Army.
-During the assault, they made the mistake of attacking its stronger right flank and were met with determined Serbian resistance, which prevented them from gaining any ground.
-The military historian David Jordan notes that of the Austro-Hungarians had attacked the junction splitting the 1st and Užice Armies, they might have split the Serbs down the centre and gotten hold of an unimpeded passage to the Morava River.
-The Serbian 1st Army was quick to reinforce its left flank and realissd that any subsequent attack against it would be far less easy to repel.
+The Austro-Hungarian assault began at Lazarevac, a strategically located town just south of Belgrade whose capture would have given them access to the Mladenovac railway line and the ability to outflank the Serbian forces holding the road to Belgrade.
+Further south, the Austro-Hungarians attacked the Serbian 1st army.
+During the assault, they made the mistake of attacking its better-defended right flank and were met with determined Serbian resistance, which prevented them from gaining any ground.
+The military historian David Jordan notes that if the Austro-Hungarians had attacked the junction splitting the 1st and Užice armies, they might have cut the Serbs down the centre and gotten hold of an unimpeded passage to the Morava River.
+The Serbian 1st army quickly reinforced its left flank and realized that any subsequent attack against it would be far less easy to repel.

 During the night of 18 November, the Austro-Hungarians moved into position to carry out a further assault, which began the following morning.
-Their main goals were to break through the defenses of the Serbian 2nd Army, which was concentrated primarily around Lazarevac, and to drive the Serbian 1st Army back towards the town of Gornji Milanovac while they simultaneously assaulted Serbian positions around the villages of Čovka and Vrače Brdo, which threatened the Austro-Hungarian flank.
+Their main goals were to break through the defenses of the Serbian 2nd army, which was concentrated primarily around Lazarevac, and to drive the Serbian 1st army back towards the town of Gornji Milanovac while they simultaneously assaulted Serbian positions around the villages of Čovka and Vrače Brdo, which threatened the Austro-Hungarian flank.
 The Austro-Hungarians gained a foothold at Vrače Brdo by the evening of 19 November and seized higher ground from the Serbs further to the south.
-The Serbian 1st Army was forced to retreat the following day, which gave the Austro-Hungarians the ability to advance down the main routes leading to Kragujevac.
-Potiorek believed that Putnik might be trying to lure the Austro-Hungarians deeper into Serbia to encircle them so that could attack their flanks, but he correctly assessed that the Serbian Army was in no position to carry out such an attack.
+The Serbian 1st army was forced to retreat the following day, which allowed the Austro-Hungarians to advance down the main routes leading to Kragujevac.
+Though Potiorek believed that Putnik might be trying to lure the Austro-Hungarians deeper into Serbia to encircle them so that he could attack their flanks, he correctly assessed that the Serbian army was in no position to carry out such an attack.